abiyfantaye/DFSR/README.md

 | ..... | .......  | ..... | .....  | .....  | .....  | .....  | .....  |
 | ..... | .......  | ..... | .....  | .....  | .....  | .....  | .....  |

-The parameters that need to specified in `constant/DFSRTurbDict` file area:
+The parameters that need to specified in `constant/DFSRTurbDict` dictionary are:

 | Parameter | Description | Optional | Default |
 | --- | --- | --- | --- |